CYGNA: Women academics in Australia and France

 Co-organised by Shasha Zhao, Middlesex University

-At our September meeting, as "traditional" held at Middlesex University, Helen Hu presented her reflections on applying for promotion to Associate Professor.
+At our September meeting, which was as "traditional" held at Middlesex University, Helen Hu presented her reflections on applying for promotion to Associate Professor.
 She had just submitted her application, which at the University of Melbourne consists of a 20-page argued case.
 A major job in itself.
 We were all impressed by her mature reflections, emphasis on collaboration, seeing the best in people, and taking a long-term perspective.

 I was particularly proud of her, as I had originally argued the case for her appointment 8 years earlier against another - male - applicant, who was favoured by the rest of the panel.
 The University of Melbourne promotion panel clearly agreed as she got the good news of her promotion soon afterwards.
 As her presentation Building an academic career - experiences from down-under, was fairly personal, Helen preferred not to make it publicly available, but I am sure she would be happy to share her experiences if you write to her.

 9th meeting 11 March 2016 (KCL): Language and women academics in France

 At this meeting, I was due to do a trial run of my Middlesex Inaugural Lecture: Babel in Business: The Role of Language in International Business, but woke up very sick that morning.
 Ironically, it is the only CYGNA meeting ever that I missed.
 Linn Zhang (Loughborough University, London) did a brilliant job in a last-minute reorganisation of this meeting, doing so in the underground on her way to the venue at King's College London.

 Linn printed my slides and turned the session in a round-table discussion with all the academics who had come to hear me speak, working themselves in the field of language in IB.
 I actually think the event was probably all the nicer for it :-) Linn, Guro and Ting went out in London afterwards and sent me a lovely picture of them having a great time.